 4 Tips When Creating Your Search Box

-Now that you understand the importance of the HubSpot’s site search functionality, and how to set it up inside the HubSpot CMS, here are some things you should consider when adding search to your site.
+Now that you understand the importance of the HubSpot’s site search functionality, and how to set it up inside the CMS Hub, here are some things you should consider when adding search to your site.

 1) Pay attention to the location of the search box